vixshan/mochiGPT/README.md

 Does not work so well if the conversation has long pieces of code, because of token limitations.

 How it works:
-- the bot creates [embeddings](https://openai.com/blog/new-and-improved-embedding-model/) for every message in the conversation
+- **Mimo** creates [embeddings](https://openai.com/blog/new-and-improved-embedding-model/) for every message in the conversation
 - if the conversation is short, all the conversation history is included in the prompt
 - if the conversation is long enough, when a new message is sent, that message's embedding is compared to the conversation history, and only the most relevant messages will be included in the prompt.

-To be able to set this up, use the config command on the main server:
+To set this up, use the config command on the main server:

 ```
-/mochi-config
+/config
 ```

 ![config.png](config.png)